 Now that you’ve learned some great openers to use, let’s examine some actual Hinge conversations and how they could be improved.

-This introduces some humor and makes the conversation more playful.
+Introducing some humor would also make the conversation more playful.

 Hinge is just like Tinder, where both the guy and the girl can message each other first.
-But here’s another unique feature.
-Users can pick something to comment on or answer for initiating a conversation with a match.
+One good way to initiate a conversation with a match is to ask for their opinion on a topic.
+It could be anything such as:

 In the above example, the user could reply back with something playful like: